Wall Street Pummels Annaly Capital Management Inc. (NLY) After Recent Earnings Report

 Sponsored

+The average price from analysts is $19.67, which is -$1.71 below the current price.
 NLY currently public float of 466.49M and currently shorts hold a 3.31% ratio of that float.
-Today, the average trading volume of NLY was 10.21M shares.
+Today, the average trading volume of NLY was 9.24M shares.

 NLY’s Market Performance

-NLY stocks went up by 1.53% for the week, with a monthly jump of 4.05% and a quarterly performance of -9.52%, while its annual performance rate touched -32.53%.
-The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 2.78% for Annaly Capital Management Inc. The simple moving average for the period of the last 20 days is 2.97% for NLY stocks with a simple moving average of -9.79% for the last 200 days.
+NLY stocks went down by -2.06% for the week, with a monthly jump of 7.38% and a quarterly performance of -12.09%, while its annual performance rate touched -32.60%.
+The volatility ratio for the week stands at 2.69% while the volatility levels for the past 30 days are set at 2.70% for Annaly Capital Management Inc. The simple moving average for the period of the last 20 days is 0.03% for NLY stocks with a simple moving average of -11.53% for the last 200 days.

 Analysts’ Opinion of NLY